-A debt instrument that satisfies all of the conditions in (a)-(d) below shall be accounted for in accordance with Section 11 9 (i.e. is a qualifying debt instrument):
+A debt instrument that satisfies all of the conditions in (a)-(d) below shall be accounted for in accordance with Section 11 (i.e. is a qualifying debt instrument):

-- a) Returns to the holder of the instrument must be one of: - A fixed amount - A fixed return over the life of the instrument - A variable return that throughout the life of the instrument is equal to a single references quoted or observable interest rate (e.g. LIBOR) - A combination of fixed and variable rates (e.g. LIBOR + 2%) provided that both the fixed and variable rates are positive. - b) No contractual provision that could, by its terms result in the holder losing the principal amount or any interest attributable to the current period or prior periods - c) Any contractual provisions that permit the issuer to prepay a debt instrument or the holder to put it back to the issuer before maturity are not contingent on future events - d) No conditional returns or repayment provisions except for the variable rates and prepayment provisions described above.
+- a) Returns to the holder (lender/creditor) of the instrument must be one of: - A fixed amount - A fixed return over the life of the instrument - A variable return that throughout the life of the instrument equal to a single references quoted or observable interest rate (e.g. LIBOR) - A combination of fixed and variable rates (both rates must be positive). - b) No contractual provision that could, by its terms result in the holder (lender /creditor) losing the principal amount or any interest attributable to the current period or prior periods - c) Contractual provisions that permit/require the issuer to prepay a debt instrument or the holder to put it back to the issuer before maturity are not contingent on future events other than to protect - the holder against credit risk or change of control of the issuer; or - the holder/issuer against changes in taxation or law. - d) No conditional returns or repayment provisions except for the variable rates and prepayment provisions described above.